EU Reaches Agreement On Spending Rules - UrduPoint

 The text modernises the current rules, known as the Stability and Growth Pact, created in the late 1990s, which limit countries' debt to 60 percent of gross domestic product and public deficits to three percent.

-"Deal!," the Belgian Presidency of the Council of the EU said on social media platform X after 16 hours of talks.
+"Deal!," the Belgian presidency of the Council of the EU said on social media platform X, formerly Twitter, after 16 hours of talks.

+"I welcome the political agreement on our ambitious reform of the EU's economic governance," EU chief Ursula von der Leyen said.

+"The new rules will enable EU countries to invest in their strengths while consolidating their public finances.
+This is our common growth path," she added.

 The European Union spent two years making an intensive effort to develop reforms supported by the more frugal member states like Germany and other countries, such as France and Italy, which seek more flexibility.